-Lumps that might be cancer might be found by imaging (radiology) studies or felt as lumps during a physical exam, but they still must be sampled and looked at under a microscope to find out what they really are.
+Lumps that could be cancer might be found by imaging tests or felt as lumps during a physical exam, but they still must be sampled and looked at under a microscope to find out what they really are.
 Not all lumps are cancer.
-In fact, most tumors are benign (not cancer).
+In fact, most tumors are not cancer.

 Last Medical Review: 03/30/2015